Ritchie Bros. Auctioneers (NYSE:RBA) Upgraded to “Sector Perform” by National Bank Financial

 Ritchie Bros.
-Auctioneers (NYSE:RBA) (TSE:RBA) was upgraded by stock analysts at National Bank Financial from an “underperform” rating to a “sector perform” rating in a note issued to investors on Friday, The Fly reports.
+Auctioneers (NYSE:RBA) (TSE:RBA) was upgraded by stock analysts at National Bank Financial from an “underperform” rating to a “sector perform” rating in a research report issued on Thursday, BayStreet.CA reports.
+The firm presently has a $68.50 price objective on the business services provider’s stock, up from their previous price objective of $65.00.
+National Bank Financial’s price objective indicates a potential upside of 8.20% from the company’s current price.
+National Bank Financial also issued estimates for Ritchie Bros.
+Auctioneers’ FY2020 earnings at $1.76 EPS, Q1 2021 earnings at $0.30 EPS, Q2 2021 earnings at $0.66 EPS, FY2021 earnings at $2.22 EPS and FY2022 earnings at $2.28 EPS.

-A number of other brokerages have also recently commented on RBA.
-Raymond James set a $75.00 price target on Ritchie Bros.
+A number of other equities analysts have also recently commented on RBA.
+TD Securities boosted their price target on shares of Ritchie Bros.
+Auctioneers from $56.00 to $65.00 and gave the stock a “hold” rating in a research note on Friday, October 16th.
+Raymond James set a $75.00 target price on shares of Ritchie Bros.
 Auctioneers and gave the stock a “market perform” rating in a research report on Tuesday, December 8th.
-Scotiabank reissued a “buy” rating and issued a $80.00 target price on shares of Ritchie Bros.
-Auctioneers in a report on Wednesday, November 11th.
-Bank of America cut shares of Ritchie Bros.
-Auctioneers from a “buy” rating to a “neutral” rating in a research report on Monday.
-BidaskClub upgraded shares of Ritchie Bros.
-Auctioneers from a “hold” rating to a “buy” rating in a research report on Friday, December 25th.
-Finally, TD Securities lifted their price objective on shares of Ritchie Bros.
-Auctioneers from $56.00 to $65.00 and gave the company a “hold” rating in a research note on Friday, October 16th.
-Six research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-The stock has an average rating of “Hold” and a consensus target price of $59.56.
+Bank of America downgraded Ritchie Bros.
+Auctioneers from a “buy” rating to a “neutral” rating in a research report on Monday, January 4th.
+Scotiabank cut Ritchie Bros.
+Auctioneers from a “sector outperform” rating to a “sector perform” rating in a report on Tuesday.
+Finally, BidaskClub raised Ritchie Bros.
+Auctioneers from a “hold” rating to a “buy” rating in a report on Friday, December 25th.
+Seven research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+Ritchie Bros.
+Auctioneers has a consensus rating of “Hold” and an average price target of $60.00.

-In related news, CMO Matthew Ackley sold 2,000 shares of the firm’s stock in a transaction that occurred on Friday, December 11th.
-The shares were sold at an average price of $71.71, for a total value of $143,420.00.
-Following the sale, the chief marketing officer now directly owns 14,072 shares of the company’s stock, valued at $1,009,103.12.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Christopher Zimmerman sold 6,126 shares of Ritchie Bros.
-Auctioneers stock in a transaction that occurred on Tuesday, November 10th.
-The shares were sold at an average price of $68.18, for a total transaction of $417,670.68.
-Following the sale, the director now owns 730 shares of the company’s stock, valued at $49,771.40.
+In other Ritchie Bros.
+Auctioneers news, CMO Matthew Ackley sold 2,000 shares of Ritchie Bros.
+Auctioneers stock in a transaction that occurred on Friday, December 11th.
+The stock was sold at an average price of $71.71, for a total transaction of $143,420.00.
+Following the sale, the chief marketing officer now directly owns 14,072 shares of the company’s stock, valued at approximately $1,009,103.12.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, insider James J. Jeter sold 4,300 shares of Ritchie Bros.
+Auctioneers stock in a transaction that occurred on Monday, December 14th.
+The shares were sold at an average price of $70.50, for a total value of $303,150.00.
+Following the sale, the insider now directly owns 15,990 shares in the company, valued at $1,127,295.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 12,821 shares of company stock valued at $892,064.
-0.83% of the stock is owned by company insiders.
+Over the last three months, insiders have sold 12,821 shares of company stock worth $892,064.
+Insiders own 0.83% of the company’s stock.

-A number of institutional investors and hedge funds have recently bought and sold shares of RBA.
-ArrowMark Colorado Holdings LLC grew its stake in shares of Ritchie Bros.
-Auctioneers by 6.9% in the second quarter.
-ArrowMark Colorado Holdings LLC now owns 4,578,480 shares of the business services provider’s stock worth $187,031,000 after purchasing an additional 297,152 shares during the last quarter.
-Riverbridge Partners LLC grew its position in shares of Ritchie Bros.
-Auctioneers by 1.6% in the 3rd quarter.
-Riverbridge Partners LLC now owns 3,565,424 shares of the business services provider’s stock worth $211,251,000 after buying an additional 56,883 shares during the period.
-Bank of America Corp DE lifted its holdings in shares of Ritchie Bros.
-Auctioneers by 3.4% during the second quarter.
-Bank of America Corp DE now owns 1,384,266 shares of the business services provider’s stock valued at $56,547,000 after purchasing an additional 45,111 shares during the last quarter.
-Morgan Stanley boosted its position in shares of Ritchie Bros.
-Auctioneers by 84.3% in the 3rd quarter.
-Morgan Stanley now owns 713,337 shares of the business services provider’s stock worth $42,264,000 after purchasing an additional 326,387 shares in the last quarter.
-Finally, Connor Clark & Lunn Investment Management Ltd. increased its position in Ritchie Bros.
-Auctioneers by 4.0% during the 3rd quarter.
-Connor Clark & Lunn Investment Management Ltd. now owns 687,093 shares of the business services provider’s stock valued at $40,729,000 after buying an additional 26,430 shares in the last quarter.
-Institutional investors and hedge funds own 84.43% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the company.
+Diversified Trust Co lifted its position in Ritchie Bros.
+Auctioneers by 6.5% during the 4th quarter.
+Diversified Trust Co now owns 4,900 shares of the business services provider’s stock valued at $341,000 after acquiring an additional 300 shares during the period.
+Virtu Financial LLC purchased a new stake in shares of Ritchie Bros.
+Auctioneers in the 3rd quarter worth approximately $268,000.
+Brinker Capital Investments LLC bought a new position in Ritchie Bros.
+Auctioneers during the 3rd quarter valued at approximately $1,888,000.
+Paces Ferry Wealth Advisors LLC purchased a new position in Ritchie Bros.
+Auctioneers during the third quarter valued at $85,000.
+Finally, Voloridge Investment Management LLC boosted its holdings in Ritchie Bros.
+Auctioneers by 323.2% in the third quarter.
+Voloridge Investment Management LLC now owns 83,428 shares of the business services provider’s stock worth $4,943,000 after acquiring an additional 63,713 shares in the last quarter.
+84.43% of the stock is currently owned by hedge funds and other institutional investors.

 Ritchie Bros.
 Auctioneers Incorporated, an asset management and disposition company, sells industrial equipment and other durable assets through its unreserved live on site auctions, online marketplaces, listing services, and private brokerage services.
 The company sells a range of used and unused equipment, including earthmoving equipment, truck trailers, government surplus, oil and gas equipment, and other industrial assets, as well as construction and heavy machinery.